pocketworks/git2pdf/README.md

     $ git2pdf gen "uranusjr/macdown, pocketworks/git2rb" -u tobinharris -p
     $ open issues.pdf

+### Personal Access Tokens and 2 Factor Auth

+If you want this to work with 2 Factor Authentication, you will have to setup a personal access token here: https://github.com/settings/tokens.
+Then supply it as parameter '-t'.
+When this is enabled you don't need and are not prompted for username and password.

 ### Alternative 1

     $ git2pdf gen -u tobinharris -p xxx -r "my-project, come-cool-repo, another-repo" -o my-organisation